 Chancellor Jim Kyle suggested that commissioners and the mayor should enter into mediation, but a majority of commissioners hired Mr. Wade instead.
 Back then too, it was a bad look, and that would also be the case if an assistant county attorney attacked the mayor of Memphis as part of his private legal capacity.
 Put simply, it’s all risk and little reward.

 Mr. Wade has survived claims about conflicts of interest.
-In 2009, city government paid him almost $400,000 – and $1.2 million since 2006 – as a result of Memphis Mayor Willie W. Herenton hiring him to also represent his administration in some court cases, one of which paid him $210 an hour and another $275 an hour.
+In 2009, city government paid him almost $400,000 – and $1.2 million from 2006-2009 – as a result of Memphis Mayor Willie W. Herenton hiring him to also represent his administration in some court cases, one of which paid him $210 an hour and another $275 an hour.
 The Commercial Appeal raised questions about whether this was a conflict of interest.